hashchange/jquery.scrollable/README.md

 My advice would be to stick to the standard scroll queue as a best practice – ie, simply don't specify a queue, and all will be well.
 Manage that queue implicitly with the `append` option of `scrollTo()`, or perhaps call `stopScroll()` explicitly when really necessary, and leave it at that.
 If you need to link up with other, non-scroll animations, callbacks like `complete` give you the means to do so.

-### Retrieving the maximum scrollable distance inside an element
+### Retrieving the maximum scrollable distance within an element

 You can query the maximum distance that the content of an element can be scrolled, in case you need it for some calculations of your own.
 That value is the size of the content minus the inner size of the element or window.